rithurajnambiar17/housing-price-prediction/README.md

 ### Code

-The code is in the `housing-price-prediction.ipynb` file, along with attached the data used in the projects also the .joblib model and the requirements.txt for easy installation of prerequisites
+The code is in the `housing-price-prediction.ipynb` file, along with attached the data used in the projects also the `my_model.pkl` (the outcome of the project) and the `requirements.txt` for easy installation of prerequisites

 ### Run